Shirley Manson: Acting career

+In 2006, Manson performed in an uncredited role as a dominatrix in the music video for She Wants Revenge's single "These Things".

 Manson was cast in Terminator: The Sarah Connor Chronicles in May 2008, after being asked to appear by series creator Josh Friedman and enduring a multiple audition process, beating out other actresses including Julie Ann Emery.
 She debuted in the season two premiere episode "Samson and Delilah" as Catherine Weaver, CEO of a technology company, ZeiraCorp.
 At the conclusion of the episode, Weaver is revealed to be a liquid-metal T-1001 Terminator.
 Manson also performed and co-arranged a rock and blues version of the gospel song "Samson and Delilah" for the episode's score.
 She also played the human Weaver in archive footage viewed by the T-1001 in the episode "The Tower Is Tall, But the Fall Is Short".

 In 2009, Manson made her first venture into the video game industry as an avatar of herself for the Guitar Hero franchise.
 In the fifth game in the series, Manson is an unlockable character, while the game also features a licensed Garbage track.

-The next year, Manson was one of the final guests to appear on the cult US children's show Pancake Mountain.
+In 2010, Manson was one of the final guests to appear on the cult US children's show Pancake Mountain.
 Featured in a segment titled "Around the World with Shirley Manson", she talked about music from other countries.
 She filmed five such segments but none aired before creator Scott Stuckey and producer J. J. Abrams canceled the show.
 One segment, featuring Germany, was eventually released and featured an original theme song sung by Manson and written by Stuckey.

+In 2012, Manson played Nicole in the political thriller film Knife Fight.

 In 2019, Manson travelled to Santiago, Chile, to participate in the making of Peace Peace Now Now, a documentary telling "stories of women who challenged armed conflicts around the world."
 The first season of the documentary came out on 23 November 2022 on Star+.

-Podcast

-From 2019 to 2021, Manson hosted the music podcast The Jump with Shirley Manson, co-produced by Mailchimp Presents and Little Everywhere, with executive producers Dann Gallucci, Jane Marie and Hrishikesh Hirway.
-In each episode, Manson interviewed a guest musician about a defining song that represented a breakthrough in the artist's own career and “the moments in an artist’s career where they decide to take a leap into something new.”

-Three seasons of the podcast were produced, for a total of 28 episodes.
-Discussing the future of the podcast, Manson is unsure whether the show will be renewed for a fourth season.
-Manson credits the show for the personal growth of her as an artist and an interviewer.
-Some episodes of the show also directly inspired the writing and production of songs of Garbage's seventh studio album, No Gods No Masters.